 Written and Directed by Glenn Hergenhahn-Zhao for 48 #46.

-The new space will also feature an art gallery and a large green room for actors and performers.
-Both theaters will eventually be equipped with state-of-the-art lighting. â€śPhase two will include additional classroom, rehearsal, and event space, sound-proof music practice space, non-profit office space, and video and photography studios upstairs,â€ť adds Glenn Hergenhahn-Zhao.
+â€śPhase two will include additional classroom, rehearsal, and event space, sound-proof music practice space, non-profit office space, and video and photography studios upstairs,â€ť adds Glenn Hergenhahn-Zhao.

 Sylvia Center for the Arts has an exciting road ahead of her.
 In-kind donations and smaller donations from local arts advocates and theater-goers has helped Sylvia get closer but the Hergenhahn-Zhao’s and the local arts community will be working hard this year and on into 2019 to continue to bring this incredible dream to fruition.

 The original postÂ dated Nov.
 7, 2016 was updated on Oct.
 2, 2017 and again on Nov.
 5, 2018.